mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   select these commands from the Command Palette
   * "Sync: Advanced Options > Toggle Auto-Download on Startup"
     * adds "sync.autoDownload": true to user settings
+    * false by default
   * "Sync: Advanced Options > Toggle Auto-Upload on Settings Change"
     * adds "sync.autoUpload": true to user settings
+    * false by default
-* to request a download without restarting, press alt-D (opt-D)
+* to request a download of settings without restarting, press alt-D (opt-D)
 * to see the gist it creates, browse <https://gist.github.com/mvolkmann>
   and look for mvolkmann/cloudSettings
 * does it merge changes or overwrite them?